MarketSquare/robotframework-retryfailed/README.md

 # robotframework-retryfailed
-A listener to automatically retry tests or tasks based on flags.
+A listener to automatically retry tests or tasks based on tags.

 ## Installation